kassidyb816/whois-api-lookup/README.md

 When Finished: Submit links to the repositories and the URL for the web application.

 Whois-api lookup is created with REACT, Node.js, and JavaScript.
-It is deployed and hosted with GitHub pages, and tested with jest.
+It is deployed and hosted with heroku.

 Clone the repo.
 Either through your terminal: